 Section 1 Voting Member

-d) have been a member of the Parish for a prior consecutive twelve (12) month period; and
+- have been a member of the Parish for the prior consecutive six month period or for such shorter period as approved by the Rector; and

 Section 2 Transfer Members

 A person who was a “voting member” in another Parish of the Orthodox Church in America and who has transferred into the Parish, in accordance with the authorized transfer form, shall have full “voting member” status, upon completion of a ninety (90) day acclimation period.

 Voting membership in two or more Parishes of the Orthodox Church is not permitted.

 Each year the Parish shall remit to the Diocesan Treasurer its financial obligation to the Diocese and to the Orthodox Church in America as stipulated by the Diocesan Assemblies and the All-American Councils.

 The Parish Council and Rector are responsible for submitting annually the census and membership information to the office of the Diocesan Bishop, in accordance with the form as determined in current Diocesan directives.

 The Parish Council together with the Rector shall, within its jurisdiction, initiate action to remove from voting membership that person who:

 - directly or indirectly defies the Dogma or Canons of the Orthodox Church; or